 Real Sociedad earn crucial win at champions Barcelona

-Barcelona (AFP) – New La Liga champions Barcelona tumbled to a 2-1 defeat by Real Sociedad on Saturday before they were presented with their trophy at Camp Nou, as the Basque visitors defended their hold on fourth place.
+Barcelona (AFP) – New La Liga champions Barcelona tumbled to a 2-1 defeat to Real Sociedad on Saturday before receiving their trophy at a packed Camp Nou.

-Mikel Merino and Alexander Sorloth struck for the visitors, who restored their five-point gap on Villarreal, fifth, in the fight for Champions League qualification.
+Mikel Merino and Alexander Sorloth struck for the visitors, who defended their hold on fourth place, restoring a five-point gap on Villarreal, fifth, in the fight for Champions League qualification.

+Earlier, Villarreal snatched a 2-1 win at Girona through Gerard Moreno's stoppage time strike.

 Robert Lewandowski pulled one back late on for Barcelona, who clinched the title last weekend with a thumping 4-2 win at Catalan rivals Espanyol, and were given a guard of honour before the game.

+"And to the fans.
+Without you it would not have been possible.
+You have been spectacular.

+"Those that have filled the stadiums, those that were at the bus parade.
+It's given me goosebumps."

-However Imanol Alguacil's side fought hard to dampen the celebrations in Catalonia with an impressive victory.
+Imanol Alguacil's La Real fought hard to dampen the celebrations in Catalonia with an impressive victory.

+"(Winning here) is something historic for the club, it's such a tough place to come," Merino told DAZN after his side's first La Liga win at Camp Nou since 1991.

+"I wasn't even close to being born last time La Real won here.
+"We needed to win because behind us they're coming up strong and we played a great game today."

-Xavi picked a strong Barcelona line-up despite already wrapping up the title, but they quickly fell behind.
+Xavi picked a solid Barcelona line-up despite already wrapping up the title, but they fell behind early on and could not turn the game around.

 Jules Kounde carelessly lost the ball in a dangerous area and Sorloth fed Merino, who fired through Marc-Andre ter Stegen's legs after five minutes.